The Effects and Recovery from Founders Syndrome

 5. Fully and accurately communicate with all Board members through, e.g., in Executive Committee meetings (depending on the nature of the Board), Director’s Report, memos to Board members about the status of the transition to the new chief executive, meetings with the Board Chair, reports of status on objectives and

 6. Suggest the start (or update) of strategic planning soon to get a chance for ongoing dialogues to share your ideas with Board and staff, and to include your input to any new vision.

-7. Set high and clear expectations to staff and communicate these to them.
+7. Set high and clear expectations for staff and communicate these to them.
 Include their input.
 Be consistent about not accepting poor behavior.

-8. Schedule staff meetings and 1-on-1 meetings every two weeks for first two months; then always do staff meetings and 1-on-1’s every month.
+8. Schedule staff meetings and 1-on-1 meetings every two weeks for the first two months; then always do staff meetings and 1-on-1 every month.

 10. Don’t ever bad mouth the previous chief executive or the Board.

-11. If mention of the founder comes up, redirect discussion back to the organization’s policies, procedures and/or the issue at hand.
+11. If mention of the founder comes up, redirect the discussion back to the organization’s policies, procedures, and/or the issue at hand.

 12. Ensure you have ongoing written performance evaluations.

 What if Founder Left Organization in a Mess?